-WHAT ARE THE RISKS?
-WHO MIGHT BE HARMED?
-CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
+O MIGHT BE CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
-DONE?
-Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Signs detailing COVID-19 symptoms at venue/court entrance.
-All participants (including officials) should be screened and attendance documented.
+DONE? passed directly from staff, mer coaches, support mbers of the the facility Signs detailing COVID-19 symptoms at venue/court entrance All participants (including officials) should be screene and attendance documented.
 Any individual who answers positively to the screening questions should be advised to return home and self-isolate in line with government advice.
-Screening data to be kept within the club for 21 days before confidentially destroying in-line with GDPR.
-All attendees reminded of the following: To lower the frequency of bodily contact, players/ teams must have no handshakes, celebrations/ high fives.
-Players reminded not to help one another off the floor, to reduce touching of hands.
-Player huddles / team talks must allow for social distancing of 1m+.
+Screening data to be kept within the club for 21 days before confidentially destroying in-line with GDF handshakes, celebrations/ high fives Players reminded not to help one another off the floor, to reduce touching of hands Player huddles must allow for social distancing of 1m+

 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
-Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Screening should be set up away from building entrances/exits.
-Maximum roles per court are outlined in the RTP Game Day Guidance document.
+Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Screening should be set up away from building entrances/exits Maximum roles per court are outlined in the RTP Game Day Guidance document.
 Teams must adhere to these roles and non-essential game day staff are not permitted on court.
-Ensure two adults are present on court for U18 games.
-The home team is responsible for configuring the court to ensure adequate space is available for the player benches and scorers table.
-All individuals not on the court must be spaced 1m+ apart.
-Use of face coverings mandatory for coaches and support staff indoors and strongly recommended outdoors.
-Players may use masks, but could restrict breathing.
-Hand sanitiser available on entrances to building and on courtside - should be applied regularly.
-A two-ball rotation should be applied with ball wiping taking place during timeouts and quarter breaks.
-Suitable hand washing equipment available in toilets and changing rooms.
-Wash hands thoroughly for 20 seconds after going to the toilet and use alcoholbased hand rub.
-Avoid shouting at all times due to the increased risk of aerosol transmission.
-Social distancing rules apply if not on the court in a playing capacity.
-No congregating once training or game has ended.
-Clear signage to ensure a singular flow of people in and out of the venue and to toilets and other common areas.
+Ensure two adults are present on court for U18 games The home team is responsible for configuring the court to ensure adequate space is available for the player benches and scorers table.
+All individuals not on the court must be spaced 1m+ apart Use of face coverings mandatory for coaches and support staff indoors and strongly recommended outdoors.
+Players may use masks, but could restrict breathing Hand sanitiser available on entrances to building and on courtside - should be applied regularly.
+A two-ball rotation should be applied with ball wiping taking place during timeouts and quarter breaks Suitable hand washing equipment available in toilets and changing rooms Wash hands thoroughly for 20 seconds after going to the toilet and use alcoholbased hand rub Avoid shouting at all times due to the increased risk of aerosol transmission Social distancing rules apply if not on the court in a playing capacity No congregating once training or game has ended Clear signage to ensure a singular flow of people in and out of the venue and to toilets and other common areas

 WHAT ARE THE RISKS?
 WHO MIGHT BE HARMED?
 CONTROLS REQUIRED ADDITIONAL CONTROLS ACTION BY WHO?
 ACTION BY WHEN?
 DONE?
 Infection being passed directly from person to person Players, coaches, support staff, members of the public in the facility Attendees advised before leaving the house, they should check they do not have a high temperature, do not have a persistent cough, they have not lost their sense of taste and/or smell, they have not been in contact with a person with suspected COVID-19 within the past 14 days, they have not been advised to self-isolate as per NHS guidance.
 They have read the Basketball Risks sheet supplied in the RTP document (Appendix 4).
 They are not shielding or living with anyone that is either high risk or shielding.
-They have not returned from foreign travel from a country that does not have a travel bridge in the last 14 days.
-Infected surfaces in the building e.g. door handles, chairs and benches Players, coaches, support staff Regular disinfection of heavily used areas and surfaces.
-COVID-19 bin available to dispose of cleaning equipment.
-Hand sanitiser available on court and entrance to building.
-Use separate entrances and exits to the court where possible.
-All attendees reminded to; Avoid touching high contact surfaces e.g. door handles, benches, chairs.
-Use hand sanitiser frequently
+They have not returned from foreign travel from a country that does not have a travel bridge in the last 14 days Infected surfaces in the building - e.g. door handles, chairs and benches Players, coaches, support staff Regular disinfection of heavily used areas and surfaces COVID-19 bin available to dispose of cleaning equipment Hand sanitiser available on court and entrance to building.
+Use separate entrances and exits to the court where possible All attendees reminded to; Avoid touching high contact surfaces - e.g. door handles, benches, chairs Use hand sanitiser frequently